reactioncommerce/docs/guides/extend-graphql-add-field.md

-# How To: Extend GraphQL to add a field
+# At a glance

 Sometimes you only need to extend GraphQL to add a field to an existing type.
 Here's how to do it.

 ## Extend the schema

-1. If it doesn't already exist, create `schemas` folder in the plugin, and add an `index.js` file there.
+- If it doesn't already exist, create `schemas` folder in the plugin, and add an `index.js` file there.
-1. If it doesn't already exist, create `schema.graphql` in `schemas` in the plugin.
+- If it doesn't already exist, create `schema.graphql` in `schemas` in the plugin.
-1. Import the GraphQL file into `index.js` and default export it in an array:
+- Import the GraphQL file into `index.js` and default export it in an array:

 ```js
 import schema from "./schema.graphql";